fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ```

 ### For Statement
 For statement is used to iterate one iterable object.
 Range is one common iterable object.
 Array is another which will be discussed on the following.
+One statement can have one tag to identify.
 Grammar:
 ```
-for [variable|identifier] in [variable|statement returns iterable] {
+[opt][tag]:[/opt]for [variable|identifier] in [variable|statement returns iterable] {
     [statement]
     ...
 }